MikelDelTio/gopher-notebook/notes/basic-data-types.md

 ### Constants - Declaration

-Again, just like for all other [variables](program-structure.md#variables---declaration), the best practise is to exclude the underlying type both from name and declaration in Go constants, but in this case not only because the compiler infers the type, but also because performs an automatic conversion, if the value can be represented in the target type at least.
+It is a best practise to exclude the underlying type both from name and declaration in Go constants, not only because the compiler infers the type, but also because performs an automatic conversion, if the value can be represented in the target type at least.

 ```go